jk48796/AzureDynamicInventory-1/README.md

 Running the template/playbook:
 Templates > select the template > launch

+Using /AzureDynamicInventory/blob/master/playbooks/Test.yml
-Using this as a test playbook: (use hosts: all and have the template do overrides with --limit) /AzureDynamicInventory/blob/master/playbooks/Test.yml
+Use hosts: all and have the template override with LIMIT

 ---
 - name: Test the inventory script
   hosts: all